talkkonnect/talkkonnect/README.md

 * When talkkonnected is connected to a server you can cycle through accounts in which enabled = "true" by pressing CTRL-N, talkkonnect will connect to the next enabled server in the list
 * Talkkonnect will not attempt to connect to a server that has the account tag set default = "false"
 * The tag account name is just used to identify the server for logging purposes
 * The serverandport tag is for the server FQDN or IP address followed by a (colon) and the port of mumble is running on for that particlar server.
+Our community mumble server setting is currently mumble.talkkonnect.com:64738
 * The username tag is used for identifying yourself on the mumble server and for authentication
 * The password tag is used if the mumble server requires password authentication
 * The insecure tag should be set as true if the server you are connecting to does not require a certificate
 * The certificate tag should contain the full path to your previously generated certificate which is usually a file with the extension of pem
 * The channel tag should only be populated want to connect to a specific channel other than the root channel on startup
+* The ident tag is used to identify the name of the person using talkkonnect for help request sent when using the panic function
+* The listentochannel has xml child tags of  channel in which you can setup channels you want to listen to using the channellisten feature of mumble
 * The tokens list for each account for autorization to token protected channels
 * The voicetargets IDs and their corresponding users and channels
-* The listentochannel has xml child tags of  channel in which you can setup channels you want to listen to using the channellisten feature of mumble

 ### The Global Section of talkkonnect.xml (Software & Hardware)